Research Projects

 Hybrid & Remote Work

-With colleagues from the Stanford VMware Women’s Leadership Innovation Lab, I am analyzing interviews with remote and hybrid employees to understand how remote work impacts marginalized communities.
+With colleagues from the Stanford VMware Women’s Leadership Innovation Lab, I analyzed interviews with remote and hybrid employees to understand how remote work impacts marginalized communities.

 Organizational Change Initiatives

-I completed a year-long case study of a Silicon Valley technology company implementing a gender equality initiative.
+I completed a year-long case study of a Silicon Valley technology company implementing a culture change initiative.
 I conducted 50 interviews with high-level executives, observed 80 company meetings, and gathered demographic data from each department.
-In a recently published article, I analyze how executives’ ideologies about inequality shape the change efforts they choose to implement.
+In a recently published article, I analyzed how executives’ ideologies about inequality shape the change efforts they choose to implement.

 GENDER & ADVANCEMENT

-In one published article, I use survey data to examine how gender and parenthood affect perceived chances of promotion.
+In one published article, I used survey data to examine how gender and parenthood affect perceived chances of promotion.

-In research with the Stanford VMware Women’s Leadership Innovation Lab, I analyze gender biases in performance evaluations.
-In one published article, we investigate whether men and women are described differently in evaluations, as well as whether those descriptions are rewarded differently in the ratings assigned to employees.
-In another recently published article, we examine the biases that remain following a manager training intervention.
+In research with the Stanford VMware Women’s Leadership Innovation Lab, I analyzed gender biases in performance evaluations.
+In one published article, we investigated whether men and women are described differently in evaluations, as well as whether those descriptions are rewarded differently in the ratings assigned to employees.
+In another recently published article, we examined the biases that remained following a manager training intervention.

 CULTURE OF TECHNOLOGY

-Together with Dr. Shelley Correll, I examine the culture of the technology industry and its impact on gender inequality.
-In two published articles, we analyze how technology companies present themselves when recruiting potential candidates, as well as how tech employees feel they align with the prevailing culture.
+Together with Dr. Shelley Correll, I examined the culture of the technology industry and its impact on gender inequality.
+In two published articles, we analyzed how technology companies present themselves when recruiting potential candidates, as well as how tech employees feel they align with the prevailing culture.

 FLEXIBILITY PROGRAMS

-Using 74 interviews with management consultants and academic physicians, I explore the challenges of designing and implementing successful flexibility programs.
-In one published article, I study how employees respond to extreme work environments differently based on gender and parental status.
-In another article co-authored with Dr. Aliya Hamid Rao, we investigate why employees avoid using existing flexibility programs.
+Using 74 interviews with management consultants and academic physicians, I explored the challenges of designing and implementing successful flexibility programs.
+In one published article, I studied how employees respond to extreme work environments differently based on gender and parental status.
+In another article co-authored with Dr. Aliya Hamid Rao, we investigated why employees avoid using existing flexibility programs.